bzamith/bzamith.github.io/index.md

 Topics that I am currently studying or plan to study.

 ### [Coding Interview Questions](codingInterview.md)
-Coding Interview Questions solved by me while studying for SDE Interview @ Amazon.
+Coding Interview Questions solved by me while studying for SDE Interview.

 ### [Data Science Concepts](DSconcepts.md)
 A compilation of Q&A related to Data Science topics.